Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

 ![png](images/2.png)

-### Step 3.
-Assign features from Mapillary to each point based on their proximity
+### Step 2.
+Assign images to each sample point based on proximity

 The next step in the pipeline focuses on finding the closest features (images) for each point.